6. SCIENTIFIC THEORY OF EVOLUTION

 From my point of view, recent news and certain theories or trends support the overall vision of this new theory.
 I have already mentioned some of them; let us remember that, as an example, the biological basis of language capacities are being clearly proposed for decades, and now specific DNA sequences that affect it are being discovered.

 Other aspect which significantly increases the difficulty of being accepted by society is the consequences on philosophy, psychology and even religion, which are implied by the Conditional Evolution in case it would be accepted.

 Therefore, a personal adherence to this theory could easily come with its intuitive verification on sight of the explanations and examples given.
 However, it will not be so effortless due to the numerous contextual elements in its approach.

 Despite what was previously said, from a strictly scientific point of view, it is possible to make several verifying attempts through the empirical research of partial aspects, which have been proven to be positive, and that in a way entail an indirect validation of the scientific content of the Conditional Evolution or, at least, of the argumentative logic of its propositions.

 Let us see now the solutions within the scientific model which are herein proposed regarding the supposition of the most reasonable hypothesis and the several models of partial verification of the scientific theory.

 Most reasonable hypothesis

-When two theories are presented to explain the same phenomenon but any of them can be irrefutably proven, an important argument may be the one of the "most reasonable hypothesis" in order to choose one or another.
+When two theories are presented to explain the same phenomenon but any of them can be irrefutably proven, an important argument may be the one of the "most reasonable hypothesis" to choose one or another.
 Only if those two theories are equally reasonable, the Occam's razor would intervene, but only in that case.

 In that sense, I think that the rationality of the Conditional Evolution is far higher than the one of Natural Selection because the first one explains more elements of reality and forms a more harmonious ensemble about evolution.